gitgc/home-ffmpeg/README.md

 # home-ffmpeg

-personal ffmpeg helper scripts
+personal ffmpeg helper scripts.
+Only tested for me on macOS.

+## Requirements

+- ffmpeg, installed and on your PATH.

 ## timelapse.sh

 Creates a timelapse video from a directory of images.
-The images must be named in a sequential order (e.g., img001.jpg, img002.jpg, etc.).
+Sorts images by file created date.

 ```bash
     ./timelapse.sh /path/to/images width height fps output_video.mp4